PTA Resources

 Event Planning Protocols (Start Here)

-If a PTA committee is planning a building event, start by communicating with the PTA Vice President.
+If a PTA committee is planning a building event, start by communicating with the PTA President.

-The PTA Vice President works with school administration to get building‑level approval.
+• The PTA President works with school administration to get building‑level approval.

-Once district‑approved, the event is added to the school calendar.
-If you have questions, please contact the PTA Vice President.
+• Once district‑approved, the event is added to the school calendar.
+If you have questions, please contact the PTA President.

 Step 1: Identify Dates & Get Approval